A10-C2/Setup-Script/README.md

 # How to use
 - Make sure the files are all saved in the same directory.
 Then run `Start.bat` (You don't need to run as admin)
-- If you the script is having issues running, update all apps through the MS Store
+- If the script is having issues running, update all apps through the MS Store

 ### TODO
 - Create installer loop so I can just pass a list